1n4r1/1n4r1.github.io/_posts/2020-03-16-Hackthebox-Postman-Walkthrough.md

 {% endhighlight %}

 Kali Linux can brute-force the password with the John the Ripper.<br>
-However, we need to change the SSH private key into the hash which format is readable by John the Ripper.<br>
+However, we need to change the SSH private key into the hash which format is crackable by John the Ripper.<br>
 By cracking with "rockyou.txt", we can achieve a password "computer2008" for someone.
 {% highlight shell %}
 root@kali:~# /usr/share/john/ssh2john.py id_rsa.bak > hash.txt